jerichodinozo/resume/README.md

 ### I changed the Markdown version of my resume, so why don’t I see the changes when I refresh the website in my browser?

 - Changing the Markdown version of your resume is just one part of saving changes to your webpage.
-You will need to re-deploy your website on terminal to see the changes you've made.
+You will need to push your changes and re-deploy your website on terminal to see the changes you've made.
-To re-deploy your project, run the same
+To re-deploy your project, run the same command found on [7.
+Push your files to GitHub](#7-push-your-files-to-github) and [8.
+Deploy MkDocs project](#8-deploy-mkdocs-project).

 ## Credits
 #### Author: Jericho Dinozo